-If you press the shutter button all the way without waiting for Auto Focus while Quick Shutter is turned on (page 76), the camera will record the image using a high-speed focus operation that is much faster than normal Auto Focus.
+When the "REC" tab's "Quick Shutter" setting is turned on (page 76), the camera immediately records the image without waiting for Auto Focus to be performed when you press the shutter release all the way down without pausing.
 This helps to ensure that you are able to capture exactly the moment you want.